• Skip to primary navigation

 Instructions

 • (Optional Step) Make the streusel topping by mixing together the flour, brown sugar, and cinnamon in a small bowl.
-Cut the softened butter into this mixture until it’s a fine crumble texture.
+Cut the softened butter into this mixture until it’s a fine crumbly texture.
 Stir in the chopped pecans.
 Place the bowl in the refrigerator for now.

 • Position an oven rack in the middle of the oven and preheat it to 375°F. Add liners to a muffin pan or grease it with vegan butter.
 Zest a large orange and then squeeze its juice into a small bowl.